WHBQ-FM: Classic hits (2020–2023)

 On September 28, 2020, at 9:54 a.m., after playing "If the World Was Ending" by JP Saxe featuring Julia Michaels, WHBQ-FM began stunting with Christmas music.
 At 12:04 pm, the station changed its format from top 40/CHR to classic hits branded as "107.5 WHBQ".
 The first song that played on WHBQ-FM was "Always Something There To Remind Me" by Naked Eyes.
 The station aired the syndicated Rick Dees show "Daily Dees" in mornings.

-"Q" Redux (2023–present)
+"Q" Redux (2023–2026)

 On April 27, 2023, at Noon, the station shifted back to a Top 40 - CHR format, reverting to the "Q107.5" branding, leaving the Memphis market without a classic hits station.
 The move came to capitalize on the impending drop of the hot adult contemporary format on WMC-FM.
 That station would assume the format of WLFP following that station's sale to Educational Media Foundation for its K-Love Contemporary Christian sound.

 WHBQ-FM's local airstaff was retained, but Rick Dees' syndicated morning show was dropped.
 Six days later, WHBQ-FM got competition, as KWNW moved to 102.7 and shifted to Hot AC.
 It now calls itself "Kiss-FM", a moniker once used by 107.5 FM.

+Sports 56 simulcast

+On September 8, 2026, WHBQ-FM changed its format from top 40/CHR to a simulcast of sports-formatted WHBQ 560 AM.
+The CHR format was subsequently moved to an online-only stream on the company's Hub 901 mobile app which was rebranded as "The Q".